 It's unclear who had to pay that agent's court costs or if there were any.
 Most costs for missions are covered by Charlie Todd, but the missions usually don't cost much.
 Improv Everywhere does accept donations via PayPal through its Web site, http://www.improveverywhere.com, in case you'd like to support the madness.
 Agent Todd would be thrilled to have a bigger budget for his missions, and to that end, he wouldn't turn down a TV deal if it came his way.
 If you'd like to check out more video footage of the missions, you can watch it on the Web site or wait for the Improv Everywhere DVD to be released, which should be pretty soon (no definite date yet).

-For more information on Improv Everywhere and related topics, check out the links on the next page.
+For more information on Improv Everywhere and related topics, check out the links below.